Clean your horse’s sheath or udders!

 - I can sum this up for you in two words: USE GLOVES.
 Oh wait, two more words: USE CAUTION.
 No one wants to be kicked.

-- Non-pure soaps (like most of your dish soaps) also contain some icky chemicals and are super drying.
+- Non-pure soaps (like most of your dish soaps) contain some icky chemicals and are super drying.
 Remember “dishpan hands”?
 How would that be on your horse’s privates?

 - I would also suggest doing this in the washrack so that the nice warm water is available and convenient.